tbal999/cipher_a/README.md

 - import the string in "export.txt"
 "Igomq#ujlt"lt"d!uwskqh"

-- press "-" once to decrypt it once.
+- press "-" once (for index 1) to decrypt it once.
 - then press p to export it to "export.txt":
 "Hello this is a string"

+You can encrypt things using multiple "indexes" as well.
+Igomq#ujlt"lt"d!uwskqh = "Hello this is a string" cipher 123, index 1.
+Jirns&vlou$ou$g"wztmti = "Hello this is a string" cipher 123, index 2.
+Kkuou)wnrv&rv&j#y}uowj = "Hello this is a string" cipher 123, index 3.

+All you need to do is decrypt it the same number of times the other person encrypted it.